(please scroll down)

 www.tpl.toronto.on.ca/

 Many, many books, CDs, tapes, DVDs and other materials covering classical jazz, available to borrow and enjoy.
-There is also an e-books section, where you can read books on your computer screen.
+There is also an e-books section, where you can read books on your computer or mobile device.
 Not what you want at your local branch?
 Use the online reservation system and they will deliver to your branch and notify you when you can pick them up.
 And it's all free |

 |